fomodoro/fomodoro-pitchdeck/pitchdeck.md

 # Governance introduction

 **What is Governance?**
-- In simple terms, “Governance” is a structure that every user or participant agrees to follow.
+- In simple term, “Governance” is a structure that every user or participant agrees to follow.

 **What is Blockchain Governance?**
 - Blockchain is a decentralized network with lots of moving parts and features.
 The mechanism of how blockchain can adapt and stay relevant to changing times and requirements is called blockchain governance.